Milder flu season may be due to a better flu vaccine match, report says

 “This data doesn’t tell us about how it's prevented complications, which is one of the main reasons we give flu vaccine,” he said.
 “Milder illness means that people are less likely to have complications that result in hospitalizations or even death.”

-It’s difficult to assess the severity of the flu season while in the midst of it, but researchers believe that this milder flu season is due in part to the vaccine’s increased effectiveness.
+It’s difficult to assess the severity of the flu season while in the midst of it, but researchers believe that this flu season is milder in part because of the vaccine’s increased effectiveness.

 So far, the flu season has not taken off like it did last year, when close to 50 million people caught flu and 80,000 died in the worst flu season in decades.
-Currently, the CDC estimates 9,600 to 15,900 deaths between Oct.1 and Feb.
-2 and noted that this was “a low-severity influenza season,” with fewer outpatient visits for influenza-like illness, fewer hospitalizations, and fewer deaths attributed to pneumonia and influenza, compared with recent seasons.
+Currently, the CDC estimates 11,600 to 19,100 deaths from Oct.
+1 to Feb.
+9 and noted that this was “a low-severity influenza season,” with fewer outpatient visits for influenza-like illness, fewer hospitalizations, and fewer deaths attributed to pneumonia and influenza, compared with recent seasons.

 Every flu vaccine is a cocktail, aimed at either three or four of the most common flu strains.
 Flu vaccines must be reformulated every year, because flu viruses mutate constantly in a process called antigenic drift.
 This season’s flu shot contains four strains — H1N1, H3N2, Influenza A and Influenza B — in what’s known as a quadrivalent vaccine.
 Because both the H1N1 and the H3N2 viruses match the vaccine strains very well, those who got the shot are likely to be very well protected.

-Since October, millions of Americans have gotten the flu, many of whom are unvaccinated kids or older adults.
+Since October, up to 17.8 million Americans have gotten the flu, many of whom are unvaccinated kids or older adults.
 Flu can be deadly in those who are already sick.
 In fact, this year’s flu vaccine is especially effective in children, at 61 percent.
 Kids generally respond better than adults to the vaccine because they have stronger immune systems.

 Despite the vaccines' far from perfect effectiveness, it is still the best way to avoid the virus.